firedrakeproject/firedrake/demos/matrix_free/overview.rst

 in :class:`.ImplicitMatrixContext`.
 For example, it is not possible to extract physical parameters such as the Reynolds number from a UFL bilinear form.
-In this case, the :class:`.NonlinearVariationalSolver` takes a dictionar "extra_ctx" as an optional keyword argument.
+In this case, the :class:`.NonlinearVariationalSolver` takes a dictionary "extra_ctx" as an optional keyword argument.
 Firedrake passes that down into the :class:`.ImplicitMatrixContext` so that it is accessible to preconditioners.